Want to Sleep Better? Check this out

 Establish a routine: make sure you go to bed at the same time each night as this will regulate your circadian rhythm.

-Get plenty of exercise!
-Exercise will improve quality of sleep and help you sleep better.
+Get plenty of exercises!
+Exercise will improve the quality of sleep and help you sleep better.
 Make sure you exercise at least two hours before bed as this can have the opposite effect if done right before bedtime.

 Stay away from caffeine as its effects last for over six to eight hours.
 In addition, try to stay away from liquids right before bed as this may cause you to wake up and go to the bathroom, further disrupting sleep.